Gage-Technologies/gigo-documentation/extension/automatic_git/extension_automatic_git_3.md

 It's always annoying to push to git.
 It requires the user to stop what they are doing write a commit message and push it to a specific branch.
 It's a mess.
 Most programmers simply get adjusted to this and begin to get comfortable with it.
 And that is fine.

 However, for people who would like a more streamlined experience, there is an alternative.
-The Gigo Extension provides an Automatic Git Control system that dynamically commits and pushes changes as the user interacts with a workspace.
+The Gigo Extension provides an Automatic Git Control system that dynamically commits and pushes changes as the user interacts with a DevSpace.
 This creates cohesive performance that never interrupts a user experience and saves changes on the fly similar to services like Google Docs.

 ### **How Does It Work?**